General Contracting contractors in

 Licensing Requirements

-Connecticut requires Home Improvement Contractor (HIC) license for projects over $200.
-Must pass business and law exam, maintain $20,000 surety bond, provide certificate of insurance.
-License renewal required every 3 years with continuing education.
+Connecticut Home Improvement Contractor License required for projects over $200.
+Must pass written exam, provide financial statements, maintain $20,000 surety bond.
+License renewal every 3 years with continuing education requirements.
+Additional trade licenses may be required for electrical, plumbing, or HVAC work.

 Permit Requirements